thiennp/frontend-mastery-hub/levels/16/README.md

-# Level 16: React Router & Navigation
+# Level 16: Security Best Practices

 ## Overview
-This level focuses on react router & navigation and provides comprehensive learning materials, examples, and projects.
+Frontend security patterns, vulnerabilities, and protection strategies

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of react router & navigation
+- Understand the core concepts of security best practices
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns